If you’re looking for an easy-to-make DIY face mask that will make your skin positively glow, this chocolate rose facial mask recipe is it, my friend!

 - 1/2 teaspoon dried rose petals, finely crushed

 In a small bowl, measure out the dry ingredients: cocoa powder, powdered milk, clay, and rose petals.
 Stir until they’re all completely mixed.

 Put this dry mixture into a cute little jar or container.
 I love storing all of my dry mask base mixtures in these adorable glass jars with scoops, because they make using the mask convenient look lovely sitting on my bathroom shelf.

 If you’re giving as a gift, you can also transfer the rosewater into a pretty jar for packaging purposes, and put both mask and rosewater in a little box or basket.

 Mix 1 teaspoon dry mask base with 1/2 tsp. rosewater.
 Stir to get a smooth, creamy consistency (you can add a bit more rosewater if needed).

 Apply to the face and neck.
-Let set 10 minutes.
+Let set 5 to 10 minutes.
 Work of with a damp washcloth.
 Rinse well with warm water.

 Shelf life: Dry, this base will last 12 months.
 Once hydrated, use immediately.